The 3 Rules of Addressing Your Cover Letter in 2023

 Properly addressing your cover letter is a straightforward process.
 If you follow these simple steps, you should be able to address your cover letter correctly: 1.
 Examine the job description to find out the name of the recruitment manager.
 The first thing you should do when addressing your cover letter is to refer to the job description.

-16. How to Write an Application Letter—Examples & Guide
+16. How to Write a Letter of Application for a Job

 Format of an Application Letter.
 Create enough spacing: 1-1.15 between lines, 1-inch margins, double space between paragraphs.
 Choose the font: Garamond, Helvetica, or Arial in 11-12 points in a font size.
 Align the content to the left.
 Pick the file format: PDF, unless the recruiter requested a Word file specifically.

-20. How to Write a Job-Winning Application Letter (Samples)
+20. How to Write a Job Application Letter (With Examples)

 21. 4 Ways to Write an Application Letter